Free Daily & Weekly Downloads

 Introduction (10 minutes):

 Begin the lesson by asking students what they know about the American Revolution.
-Write their responses on the board and discuss the importance of studying history.
+Write their responses on the board and discuss briefly.

-Key Events of the American Revolution (20 minutes):
+Class Discussion: Impact of the American Revolution (10 minutes):

 Lead a class discussion on the impact of the American Revolution on the development of the United States.
 Encourage students to think about concepts such as democracy, individual rights, and the formation of a new nation.